evennia/evennia/docs/source/Setup/Settings-Default.md

 # for all webclient connections.
 WEBSOCKET_PROTOCOL_CLASS = "evennia.server.portal.webclient.WebSocketClient"

+# Ajax Web Client classes.
+Evennia uses AJAX as a fallback for the webclient by
+# default.
+AJAX may in general be more useful for mobile clients as it's
+# resilient to IP address changes.

+# The Ajax Client Class is used to manage all AJAX sessions.
+AJAX_CLIENT_CLASS = "evennia.server.portal.webclient.ajax.AjaxWebClient"

+# Ajax Protocol Class is used for all AJAX client connections.
+AJAX_PROTOCOL_CLASS = "evennia.server.portal.webclient_ajax.AjaxWebClientSession"

 # Protocol for the SSH interface.
 This inherits from BASE_SESSION_CLASS.
 SSH_PROTOCOL_CLASS = "evennia.server.portal.ssh.SshProtocol"